Formulas for

 Everything you need to wire it into a sheet.

-How do I pull Convert Airport Codes into a spreadsheet?
+How do I pull Convert Airport Codes into Google Sheets?

 How many credits does each Convert Airport Codes cell cost?